pretix/pretix-docs/docs/guides/widget.md

 ## Versioning

-Whenever possible, we make changes or improvements to the widget in a way that does not interfere with any of the configuration options listed on this page and does not cause compatibility issues with custom styling of your page.
+When making changes to the widget, we try to avoid interfering with the configuration options listen on this page or causing compatibility issues with custom styling of your page as far as possible.
-Occasionally, we do however need to make changes that change the structure of the widget and might cause incompatibility.
+Occasionally, we do however need to make changes that alter the structure of the widget and might cause incompatibility.
-In this case, we release a new version of the widget, noted by an incremented version number in both the script and stylesheet location.
+In these cases, we release a new version of the widget, indicated by the incremented version number in both the script and stylesheet location.

 We announce new versions of the widget with the monthly pretix release notes, also available through [our newsletter](https://pretix.eu/about/en/blog/).
 You can then switch to the new version at a time of your choice with the chance to test if any changes to your custom styling is necessary.

 When announcing a new version, we also announce a date of deprecation for the old version.
 After this date, we will automatically replace the old version with the new one.
-In other words, if you do not upgrade to the new version intentionally, you will automatically be upgraded after the deprecation date.
+In other words, if you do not upgrade to the new version manually, you will automatically be upgraded after the deprecation date.
 This may lead to issues with custom styling.

 ## Changelog